 Proposal No. 7 Violates the AMAA.
 The AMAA specifies the persons who the Secretary must include as recipients of any marketwide service payments.
 The first group listed is "handlers that are cooperative marketing associations described in paragraph (F), and the second group are "handlers with respect to which adjustments in payments are made under paragraph (C). . . ."
 Paragraph (C) provides authority for the Secretary to make adjustments in payments by handlers so that each handler's milk payments are based upon the actual quantity of each class of milk he used multiplied by the prices for each class.

 Since the payments by all handlers are adjusted to reflect their actual class usage, all handlers should be eligible for marketwide service payments.
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 24-25).
 The AMAA makes no distinctions based upon the size of the handler or cooperative.
 If a small handler or cooperative provides a service of marketwide benefit within the scope of any marketwide service payment program adopted by USDA, that small handler or cooperative is entitled to receive marketwide service payments.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+25).

 Proposal No. 7 violates these requirements.
 The Proposal's criteria for receiving marketwide service payments (no more than 65% Class I usage, and pooling more than 1 million pounds of milk a day or 3% of the total milk pooled for the month) would exclude all but the largest handlers.
-Moreover, IDFA is not aware of any non-cooperative handler that would qualify.
-Thus, the Proposal violates the statutory requirement that any handler can qualify for the payment.
+And even though approximately 50 of the 62 handlers regulated on the order are non-cooperatives (Gallagher (Dairylea), Hearing Transcript, pp. 235-36), neither USDA nor the proponents project that a single one of the non-cooperative handler would qualify for marketwide service payments.
+(Fredericks (USDA), Hearing Transcript, pp. 101-03; Gallagher (Dairylea), Hearing Transcript, pp. 235-37).